delfiterradas/rnafusion/docs/usage.md

   --outdir <OUTPUT/PATH>
 ```

-### Downloading the cosmic database with SANGER or QUIAGEN
+### Downloading the cosmic database with SANGER or QIAGEN

 #### For academic users